 Literary Creation: A writer's view of the world is quite different from that of others.
 In his eyes small details and otherwise unnoticed events become highlighted and transform themselves into words not necessarily fitting the image that was seen.
-The imagination is unleashed and refuses to acknowledge boundaries.
+The imagination is unleashed and refuses to acknowledge preconceived ideals or boundaries.
+Let yours go a little wild.
+Create.

 Writing Children's Poetry: Rhythm and rhyme are the ideal ingredients to grab a child's attention.
 A rhythmic beat is relatable no matter what your age may be.
 Poems don't have to make sense, they just have to be fun.